 Doctors who want to provide liposuction in Singapore must be accredited by the Ministry of Health (MOH), as this surgery is strictly regulated locally.

 Don’t hesitate to learn more about the doctors you are consulting; consistent outcomes are another strong indicator.
-Ask for before and after pictures and learn how many liposuction procedures they perform on average each month to further ensure their expertise and experience in the matter.
+Ask for before and after pictures and learn how many liposuction procedures they perform on average each month to further ensure their skills and experience in the matter.

 However, not all accredited doctors have a wealth of experience and good bedside manners.

 Inexperienced or unskilled doctors can cause tissue trauma during the liposuction process.
 If your liposuction doctor is too aggressive, the tissue beneath your skin can get damaged.
-This would permanently result in having a cellulite-like appearance.
+This would permanently result in a cellulite-like appearance.

 A patient’s physical characteristics could also play a significant role.
 For instance, having too much loose skin, having layers of fat that are distributed differently, or having bulges that are difficult to reach.
 If not properly managed by an experienced liposuction doctor, unwanted issues may arise.

-The patient’s safety, comfort, and wellbeing are, after all, crucial for a successful procedure.
+The patient’s safety, comfort, and well-being are, after all, crucial for a successful procedure.
 So you must play your part to ensure that you commit to all the advice the doctor provides so that YOU can reach the optimal liposuction results.